Suppose a stone is thrown vertically upward from the edge of a cl... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Suppose a stone is thrown vertically upward from the edge of a cliff on Earth with an initial velocity of 19.6 m/s from a height of 24.5 m above the ground.
-The height (in meters) of the stone above the ground t seconds after it is thrown is s(t) = -4.9t2 + 19.6t + 24.5.
+Suppose a stone is thrown vertically upward from the edge of a cliff on Earth with an initial velocity of 32 ft/s from a height of 48 ft above the ground.
+The height (in feet) of the stone above the ground t seconds after it is thrown is s(t) = -16t2 + 32t + 48.

 Verified Solution